- Radio Times

 About this programme

-To mark Little Richard's 80th birthday, Radio 2 celebrates one of the most outrageous performers in the history of rock 'n' roll and explores the influence he had on generations of musicians, from the Beatles to Bruno Mars.
+Documentary celebrating one of the most outrageous performers in the history of rock 'n' roll, exploring the influence he had on generations of musicians, from the Beatles to Bruno Mars.